-Chap downstairs directed up at the Municipal Library beside the Architecture University, Skopje.
-At the counter on the first floor a younger woman took the passport; took 5-6 minutes for the necessaries, before issuing a card.
-Back down, chap again sliding his perspex.
-The card was handed over, details entered in a ledger with the yellow, blue topped BIC we used in school.
-Numbered tag presented.
-Plastic sealed 37, with thin key ring attached.
-With that the chap came around into the hall, much taller than in the chair.
-Two gaps in his upper incisors either side failed to lessen his confidence.
-Good jocularity was met without appreciation, only the last venture about the availability of raki raising a smile.
-The escort showed the room diagonally opposite as the one designated (there were 3-4 other), behind which door four dozen or so small laminex tables were arranged in rows like in the crowded schoolrooms of the ’60s.
-A good sprinkling of quiet young students, couple of seniors, with females predominating.
-No. 37 sat pretty well slap bang, rickety damn thing and quite inadequate for the gear.
-Tall leafy trees outside the window was nice.
-The quiet was pleasing.
-In-out through a noisy door less so.
-A monthly MKD100 / AU$1:20 couldn’t be argued.
-The assigned desk was set for the duration, but we would soon see about that, soldiery posture or no.
+Chap downstairs directed up at the Municipal Library beside the Architecture U, Skopje.
+At the counter on the first floor a younger woman took the passport; took 5-6 minutes for the necessaries, before the card was issued.
+Down again, chap again sliding his perspex.
+The card was handed over, details entered in a ledger with the yellow, blue topped BIC we had used in school.
+Numbered tag, plastic-sealed 37, a thin keyring attached.
+With that the chap came around into the hall, now much taller than in the chair.
+Two gaps in his upper incisors either side failed to tarnish his confidence.
+Some attempted jocularity fell flat, only the last venture about the availability of raki raising a smile.
+The escort showed the door of a room diagonally opposite (there were three or four others), behind which small laminate tables were arranged in rows like in the crowded schoolrooms of the ’60s.
+A good sprinkling of quiet young students sat scattered, a couple seniors and females predominating.
+No. 37 sat pretty well slap-bang, rickety and less than hopeful.
+Tall leafy trees outside the window, the quiet and calm reigning only disturbed by the noisy door in & out.
+Monthly MKD100 / AU$1:20 couldn’t be argued.
+The assigned desk was for the duration, but we would soon see about that, stiff soldiery posture or no.

 No comments: